The members of the Post-Tensioning Institute of Australia (PTIA) agree to support and abide by the objectives of the Institute which are:

 - to ensure that the post-tensioning contracting industry is both viable and competitive, and

-- to promote high standards in design, construction and materials for post-tensioning systems, consistent with world best practice, and verified by certification of its Corporate and Associate Members, and
+- to promote high standards in design, construction and materials for post-tensioning systems, consistent with world best practice, and

-- to develop industry work standards which establish appropriate skills of employees, personal development opportunities, a safe working environment, and environmental responsibility, and
+- to develop industry work standards which establish appropriate skills of employees, personal development opportunities, a safe working environment, environmental responsibility, and

 - to achieve ongoing technical advances in materials and systems for post-tensioning.